ZaraPhu/riscv-runtime-simulator/README.md

 ### Instruction List
 A number of instructions from RISC-V have already been implemented in this runtime simulator.
 You'll find a table below of instructions and their corresponding formats:
 - ADDI rd, rs, imm (add the value in register "rs" to the number "imm", and store the result inside register "rd")
+- MV rd, rs (move the value in register "rs" into register "rd")
 - SLTI rd, rs, imm (store 1 in register "rd" if the value in "rs" is less than the number "imm", otherwise store 0 in register "rd")
 - SLTIU rd, rs, imm (store 1 in register "rd" if the value in "rs" is less than the zero extended number "imm", otherwise store 0 in register "rd")
+- SEQZ rd, rs (store 1 in register "rd" if the value in register "rs" is zero, otherwise store 0 in register "rd")
 - ANDI (compute the bitwise AND between the value in register "rs" and the number "imm", and store the result in register "rd")
 - ORI (compute the bitwise OR between the value in register "rs" and the number "imm", and store the result in register "rd")
 - XORI (compute the bitwise OR between the value in register "rs" and the number "imm", and store the result in register "rd")
 - SLLI rd, rs, imm (compute the left bit shift of the value in register "rs" by "imm" bits and store the result in register "rd")
 - SRLI rd, rs, imm (compute the right bit shift of the value in register "rs" by "imm" bits and store the result in register "rd")
 - SRAI rd, rs, imm (compute the right bit rotation of the value in register "rs" by "imm" bits and store the result in register "rd")
-- LUI rd, imm ()
+- LUI rd, imm (load the upper 20 bits of the number "imm" in binary representation into the upper 20 bits of register "rd", and set the lower 12 bits of register "rd" to 0)
 - AUIPC rd, imm ()
-- MV rd, rs (move the value in register "rs" into register "rd")
-- SEQZ rd, rs (store 1 in register "rd" if the value in register "rs" is zero, otherwise store 0 in register "rd")
 - ADD rd, rs1, rs2 (add the values stored in register "rs1" and "rs2", and store the result in register "rd")
 - SUB rd, rs1, rs2 (subtract the value in register "rs1" from the value in "rs2" and store the result in register "rd")